Investigation launched after woman, who was pronounced dead, dies for ‘second time’

-The woman in her 50s was pronounced dead but apparently came back to life.
+The woman in her 50s was initially pronounced dead before dying for 'second time'

 and live on Freeview channel 276